(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-Savings of any kind is an absolute necessity to help you deal with unexpected emergencies and have money available for future spending needs and wants.
+Savings of any kind are an absolute necessity to help you deal with unexpected emergencies and have money available for future spending needs and wants.

-While savings accounts are great, you might want to earn more interest than you do on your savings account.
-If you’re hesitant to invest extra savings in real estate or the stock market, a Certificate of Deposit (CD) could be a good option for you.
+While savings accounts are great, you might want to earn more interest than you do on your local bank's savings account.

 A Certificate of Deposit (CD) typically pays a higher rate of interest than a standard savings account, but without the risk of other longer-term investments.